Phoebe Bridgers shares new song 'I See You' and announces online shows

 Phoebe Bridgers has shared a new track called ‘I See You’ and confirmed an upcoming series of live-streamed shows.

-The Los Angeles artist detailed her upcoming second album ‘Punisher’ last month and released its lead single, ‘Kyoto’.
+The Los Angeles artist detailed her second album ‘Punisher’ last month and released its lead single, ‘Kyoto’.
 This followed on from ‘Garden Song’, her first new material since 2017’s ‘Stranger In The Alps’.

 Tonight (May 19), ‘I See You’ – aka ‘ICU’ – was given its first play on BBC Radio 1 as Annie Mac’s Hottest Record In The World.
 Check out its animated lyric video below.